 But before we discuss the impact of IoT in India, it is important to understand what this term exactly means.
-More often we get to hear new jargon like AI(Artificial Intelligence), ML (Machine Learning), Big Data, Cloud computing, Blockchain,etc. with the evolution of technology.
-Similar to these technical buzzwords is the term IoT also known as Internet of Things.
+More often we get to hear new jargon like AI(Artificial Intelligence), ML (Machine Learning), Big Data, Cloud computing, Blockchain, etc. with the evolution of technology.
+Similar to these technical buzzwords is the term IoT also known as the Internet of Things.

-Internet of Things or IoT is basically the extension of internet connectivity into physical devices and day to day objects.
+The Internet of Things or IoT is basically the extension of internet connectivity into physical devices and day-to-day objects.
 In vague terms, IoT empowers “smart” devices for sending and receiving information.
 The IoT devices are mainly smart watches, smart health wear gadgets, smart home appliances, voice assistant devices, etc. These IoT devices are embedded with electronics, internet connectivity, and other kinds of hardware.
 The devices communicate and interact through the internet and are easily remotely monitored or controlled.

 Getting back to the subject, as per ET CIO, “the IoT market in India will make at least $15 billion by 2020”.
 It accounts for nearly 5% of the total global market.
 Also, the usage of IoT devices in India has shown a significant increase from approximately 200 million units in 2016 to 2.7 billion units by this year.